RRG44/Servicio-Social/README.md

     2.2.
 Change to that folder and then execute: `D:\vEnv> python -m venv vEnv`

     2.3.
-Search for the Script folder and execute the command based on your OS: `D:\vEnv\vEnv\Scripts> activate.bat`
+Search for the folder and execute the command based on your OS.
+Example: `D:\vEnv\vEnv\Scripts> activate.bat`
     | Platform | Shell | Command to activate virtual environment |
     | -------- | ----- | --------------------------------------- |
     | POSIX | bash/zsh | $ source <venv>/bin/activate |